GispoCoding/assessclimateimpact/README.md

 - Set target Year
 - Optional: add Keskusverkkotiedot (centers in the city by network information)
 - Optional: add intensive public transportation stations (train, metro, tram)
-- Advanced: add PITKO scenario (heating and electrivity scenarios) or use default parameters
+- Advanced: add PITKO scenario (heating and electricity scenarios) or use default parameters
-- Advanced: add emmittion allocation methods
+- Advanced: add emission allocation methods
-- Advanced: add used electricity emmittion sources
+- Advanced: add used electricity emission sources

 ## The datasets needed (structures available soon)

-- Basic grid for whole country (250*250 m) - in the database, includes ground surface (in hectars) from YKR CLC2018 data
+- Basic grid for whole country (250*250 m) - in the database, includes also ground surface (in hectars) from YKR CLC2018 data
 - Population (YKR) - user adds
 - Jobs (YKR) - user adds
 - Buildings (YKR, based on building and housing registre called RHR) - user adds
+- Buildings (current situation from the municipality, if available use instead of YKR building information)
 - Urban zones (yhdyskuntarakenteen vyöhykkeet, YKR 2015) - this dataset has been premodified and ready in the database
 - Centres and commercial areas (KeskustaAlueet) - this dataset is ready in the database
 - Land use planning Zoning elements (Käyttötarkoitusalueet) - user adds
 - Centre network (Keskusverkko) - user adds
 - Public transport plan (metro, train, tram) - user adds
-- Regions (municipality borderds)
+- Regions (municipality borderds, now only City of Tampere as test area)
 - Carbon sinks - ready made dataset in the database
-- Energyinformation  - ready made dataset in the database
+- Energy information  - ready made dataset in the database
-- Scenarios - PITKO (long term emmittion development) - ready made dataset in the database
+- Scenarios - PITKO (long term emission development) - ready made dataset in the database
 - etc.